 Generally, the more serious and long-lasting your injuries, the more your case is worth.
 However, pursuing the full compensation you deserve requires extensive evidence and testimony.
 Many losses you suffered are subjective or hard to calculate.

-Contact The Bradley Law Firm today for a free consultation to discuss your case’s worth and how we will help.
+Contact Bradley Law Personal Injury Lawyers today for a free consultation to discuss your case’s worth and how we will help.

 What Damages Can I Recover After a Bus Accident in St. Louis, Missouri?

 If your case is successful, you are entitled to recover compensation from the at-fault party for all the losses you suffered.
 Personal injury damages are divided into two categories: economic damages and non-economic damages.

 - Future anticipated medical care

 - Lost or diminished earning capacity and benefits of employment

 Rare bus accident cases are also eligible for punitive damages.
 Juries award these to punish the defendant for gross negligence or wanton disregard for human life.